Frequently asked questions

 Read more: About diabetes

-Our pre-clinical research with Professor Anna Hultgårdh Nilsson, at the Centre of Bio Medicine in Lund, BMC, and Professor Jan Nilsson at the Clinical Research Centre at the University of Lund, CRC, have resulted in the new peptide FOL-014.
-This peptide has shown to bind in the pancreas, creating an increased release of insulin from the pancreas in mice.
-Further pre-clinical trials will be performed to investigate the positive effects of FOL-014.
+Our preclinical research with Professor Anna Hultgårdh Nilsson, at the Centre of Bio Medicine in Lund, BMC, and Professor Jan Nilsson at the Clinical Research Centre at the University of Lund, CRC, have resulted in several new peptides and one drug candidate.
+These peptides have shown to bind in the pancreas, creating an increased release of insulin from the pancreas in mice.
+Further preclinical trials will be performed to investigate the positive effects of our peptides.

 Read more: FOL-014: Pre-clinical research